5 Things I wish I was taught in software school

 I think it would be a great idea for students to have to write a base program with extensibility in mind.
 Later projects could modify it via plugins without touching the original base code.

 I have a feeling that this topic wasn’t covered for two reasons, one being that the faculty assumed that all their students would be working on mainframes in banks.
 The other is that this sort of stuff isn’t exactly trivial code, from my limited knowledge of it anyway.
-I am still just at the beginning stages of this journey, walked through how systems like Wordpress implement hooks in their API.
+I am still just at the beginning stages of this journey, walked through how systems like WordPress implement hooks in their API.

 So there you have it